scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with an unnatural slowness.
-They must make a willpower save vs your spellcasting.
+Curse a creature you can see with an unnatural slowness.
+They must make a willpower save against your spellcasting.
 On a fail all actions they take costs 1 additional AP.
 On a crit they instead cost 2 additional AP.

-You may target an additional person for every level above the 4th.
+You may target an additional person for every level above 4th.

 ___
 #### Gloom
 *4th Level*
 - **Casting Time:** 7 AP
 - **Range:** 10
-- **Duration:** concentration, 10 minutes
+- **Duration:** 1 hour

-Inflict an area with supernatural gloom.
-Choose a point you can see within range, making a spellcasting roll.
-Every success increases the area of the gloom by 2.
+Inflict an area with supernatural gloom centered on a point you can see within range.
+Make a spellcasting roll, with the total area of the gloom increasing by 2 for every success.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
 Mundane lights only give light in adjacent tiles and magical light covers half as far.
 For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.

-Add a proficiency die for every level above the 4th.
+Add a proficiency die for every level above 4th.

 ___
 #### Haste